emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network.md

   - python
 ---

-In this post, we will implement a simple three-layer neural network from scratch to be able to explain how neural networks work.
+In this post, we will implement a simple three-layer neural network from scratch to explain how neural networks work.

 ![image-center](/images/2019-9-15_neurons.jpg){: .align-center}